M Baazar welcomes Bollywood stars Kriti Sanon and Pavail Gulati as brand ambassadors - ExBulletin

 Kriti Sanon, who recently received a National Film Award for her work, is also a two-time Filmfare Award winner.
 She finds her place among the elite in Forbes India's Celebrity 100 2019 list.
 Known for her captivating on-screen performances and charismatic character, she effortlessly combines chic, boldness and versatility, establishing herself as a definitive fashion icon in the Indian film industry. making it the perfect choice for M Baazar.

-Kristi expresses her excitement for this collaboration, saying, “When I discovered M Baazar’s exquisite collection, I was immediately drawn to her contemporary style and fashion, which perfectly resonates with my sense of style.”
+Kriti expresses her excitement for this collaboration saying, “When I discovered M Baazar's exquisite collection, I was immediately drawn to her contemporary style and fashion, which perfectly resonates with my sense of style.”

 Pavail Gulati, known for his stunning performances in Bollywood films, echoed Kriti's enthusiasm: “M Baazar's dedication to offering the latest trends and quality clothing is commendable.
 I am delighted to be a part of 'a brand that exudes elegance and style.'